 - They can damage wiring and electronics.
 If they find their way into your computer, they may cause serious damage.

 As much as 3% of people can be allergic to ants in some areas that are overrun with these venomous buggers.
 If they get stung, they will go into anaphylaxis.
 Their sting can be quite painful even if you're not allergic.
-To make matters worse, once you get stung, the ant usually leaves a chemical trail warning its brethren you're a threat, so you might get a lot more if there's lots of ants around.
+To make matters worse, once you get stung, the ant usually leaves a chemical trail warning its brethren you're a threat, so you might get a lot more if there are lots of ants around.

 There is strength in numbers!
 No one proves that better than ants.
 They affect the environment around them in very profound ways, despite their small size.